onera/cwipi/training/Python/02_Exercise_1/exercise_1.md

 ### End time step and clean up

 At the end of each solver iteration **time_step_end** is called to inform CWIPI that the time step has terminated.
-When there are no CWIPI exchanges left to be done, all Field and Coupling objects can be deleted (that is done automatically by the garabage collector once there are no references left on it).
+When there are no CWIPI exchanges left to be done, all Field and Coupling objects can be deleted (that is done automatically by the garbage collector once there are no references left on it).
 Still the coupling interface should be manually deleted calling **mesh_interf_del** on the Coupling object.

 ```{code-cell}